lino-framework/welfare/docs/tested/integ.rst

 Coach changes while contract active
 -----------------------------------

-The following verifies that :linoticket:`104` is solved.
 Every contract potentially generates a series of calendar events for evaluation meetings (according to the :attr:`exam_policy
 <welfare.isip.ContractBase.exam_policy>` field).
+But a special

-But a special condition which in reality arises quite often is that the coach changes while the contract is still active.
+condition which in reality arises quite often is that the coach changes while the contract is still active.
+This is why Lino must attribute every automatic evaluation event to the coach in charge at the event's date.

-TODO: we want to show that Lino attributes the automatic evaluation events to the coach in charge, depending on their date.
-But currently there is no contract in our demo data which matches this specific condition.
+The following verifies this.

 Display a list of demo contracts which meet this condition: